-Then think again!
+Then, think again!
 Not only does speaking another language open the door to a whole new world, but research is beginning to uncover more and more evidence of the scientific benefits to multilingualism too.
-Learning to speak two (or more!) languages will prove beneficial not just for a few sentences to impress your friends or your boss, but will remain with you for the rest of your life.
+Learning to speak two (or more!) languages will prove beneficial not because you will be able impress your friends or your boss, but will remain with you for the rest of your life.
 Here’s how:

 1. You can delay the effects of dementia

 Learning a second language, even in adulthood, can reduce the rate of cognitive decline in the brain in later years.
 Researchers investigated the individual case records of 648 patients suffering from dementia, 391 of whom were bilinguals or multilinguals.